Valeriana edulis: Conservation status

-The subspecies V. e. ciliata was listed as Endangered in Canada in 2023.
+The conservation organization NatureServe evaluated edible valarian in 1987 and found the species to be secure (G5) at the global level.
+The subspecies V. e. ciliata was listed as Endangered in Canada in 2018.
 Population extinctions in Ontario were primarily caused by wetland habitat degradation and loss to urban development and agriculture.
 Competition from invasive reed canary grass may be responsible for declining abundance at the largest extant population.
-In the United States, V. e. ciliata is not federally protected.
-At the state-level, it is listed as State Endangered in Indiana and Ohio, State Threatened in Minnesota and Michigan, and as a species of Special Concern in Wisconsin and Iowa.
+In the United States, V. e. ciliata is not federally protected, but is considered a vulnerable variety (T3) by NatureServe when evaluated in 2000.
+At the state-level, it is listed as critically imperiled (S1) in Indiana, and Ohio, though the state of Ohio lists it as an endangered species as Valeriana ciliata.
+It is state threatened in Minnesota, and Michigan, and as a species of Special Concern in Wisconsin and Iowa.

 It is not listed only in Illinois.